SteveMiller7/Beat-the-goalie/README.md

 ![Game images for all shoot and save options](https://i.imgur.com/GdhpC3M.png)

-The visual aspect of the game is made up of images I custom made on Adobe Illustrator using assets from Adobbe Stock.
+The visual aspect of the game is made up of images I custom made on Adobe Illustrator using assets from Adobe Stock.
 When specific criteria are met the javascript calls the correct image and its displayed.
+The scores are then adjusted to suit.

 ![Game placeholder image](https://i.imgur.com/gaMVaWu.png)